 I study Haitian history, so I occasionally can’t help but blog about it.
-Here are some recent Days of Dial-Up posts about Haiti.
+Below are some recent Days of Dial-Up posts about Haiti.
+I also write about Haiti elsewhere.
+Here are some links.

 The Bird Cannot Build Her Nest